undertheseanlp/underthesea/README.md

 Underthesea is:

 🌊 **A Vietnamese NLP library.** Underthesea is a suite of open source Python modules data sets and tutorials supporting research and development in Vietnamese Natural Language Processing.
+Underthesea provides extremely easy API to quickly download and use those pretrained models

-🌊 Underthesea provides extremely easy API to quickly download and use those pretrained models
+🌊 **A free, open-source software.**

 🌊 Underthesa is backed by one of most popular deep learning libraries, [Pytorch](https://pytorch.org/), with a seamless integration between them, allowing you to train your models with one then load it for inference with the other.